 - Spanish in Pedasi if you're looking for a peaceful destination, off the beaten path, with plenty of culture and traditions, and easy access to the coast

 Now, the quality of each Spanish school can be determined by:

 - its certifications

-- and the reviews it's received from former students
+- and the reviews and ratings it's received from former students

-In the case of Habla Ya Spanish Schools in Bocas del Toro and Boquete, both are Official DELE Examination Centers (the most prestigious certification you can obtain to demonstrate your command of the Spanish language) and Habla Ya Spanish school in Boquete is accredited by the Instituto Cervantes, the worldwide authority when it comes to Spanish learning.
+In the case of Habla Ya Spanish School in Bocas del Toro and Habla Ya Spanish School in Boquete, both are Official DELE Examination Centers (the most prestigious certification you can obtain to demonstrate your command of the Spanish language) and both are accredited by the Instituto Cervantes, the worldwide authority when it comes to Spanish learning.
+Habla Ya Spanish School in Panama City, the newest addition to Habla Ya's network of Spanish schools, is currently in the process of also becoming certified.
 You can find more about Habla Ya's accreditations by clicking here...

 - MyLanguageTravel.com: language school reviews by the students, for the students

 - Trip Advisor: reviews and advice on hotels, resorts, flights, vacation rentals, travel packages, and lots more!

 Once you're in those sites, you can also search for other schools' reviews.

 You should also ask about the school's Spanish teachers: